- Citywide Planning Committee

-Through his charts (available on line), he explained that there are XXXXX school age children in the city of St. Louis, a marked decline over time.
+Through his charts (available online), he explained that there are 54,000 school-aged children in the city of St. Louis, down from 90,000 students (a 40% drop).
+20 years ago.
 Less than 20 years ago, 100 percent of those students would have attended public schools.
 Today, there are markedly less students in the City and more than 36 charter schools serving approximately 11,000 students and 60 Saint Louis Public Schools serving 20,000.

 Over the past ten years, 19 charters have opened and closed and, last school year, SLPS closed eight public schools acknowledging the loss of students to relocation (to the county or out of state) and to transfers.
 Public schools have been forced to compete for students amid threats to funding needed to support the programs that ensure they remain competitive.